 Where is my Lightning Talk located?

-Lightning Talk sessions are held in standard conference rooms at the Palmer House (i.e., many of the same rooms that host paper sessions roundtables).
+Lightning Talk sessions are held in standard conference rooms at the Palmer House (i.e., many of the same rooms that host paper sessions and roundtables).
 The assigned room for your Lightning Talk will be available in the online conference program, the app, and in the print program at the conference.

 How long should my presentation be?